logvella/Hacktoberfest2022_jvm-coder/content/participant/readme.md

-### Copy the next template into your file, delete the boilerplate data and fill the information with yours.
+### Copy the below template into your <NAME>.md file, delete the boilerplate data and fill the information with yours.

 ```
 ---